Op weg naar een circulair en klimaatpositief festival

 Progress and results

-CLIMATE EMISSION AND CLEANUP
+CLIMATE EMISSIONS AND CLEANUP

-2. Construction: in 2024, the entire festival switched to emission-free construction equipment.
-Electric forklifts, gators, and vans replaced all fossil alternatives.
-This led to nearly zero CO₂ emissions, nitrogen deposition, fine dust, and construction noise.
+In 2025, ITGWO will continue on its chosen path and aim for 100% Vlieland solar and NL wind energy; this year we should make it happen.Construction: in 2024, the entire festival switched to emission-free construction equipment.
+Electric forklifts, gators, and vans replaced all fossil fuel alternatives.
+This led to almost zero CO₂ emissions, nitrogen deposition, particulate matter, and construction noise.

-3. Travel: thanks to the Good Travel program, the emissions from visitors already decreased further.
+In 2025, ITGWO will build on this by organizing a large part of the logistics system - both on the island and on the mainland - fossil-free and sometimes even emission-free.Travel: thanks to the Good Travel program, emissions from visitors have already decreased further and further.
 In 2025, for the first time, less than half of the visitors (51%) traveled fossil-free to the festival.
-This is a 20% decrease compared to 2018.
-The Good Travel Surcharge will therefore remain €15 in 2026, making fossil travel options relatively more expensive and the incentive to come fossil-free to the festival stronger.
-Add to this the Fossil-Free Important People (FIP) campaign and the many fossil-free travel options, and sustainable travel becomes the most logical, affordable, and enjoyable way to travel.
+That is a decrease of 20% compared to 2018.
+The Good Travel surcharge will therefore remain €15 in 2026, making fossil travel options relatively more expensive and the incentive to travel fossil-free to the festival stronger.
+Add to that the Fossil-free Important People (FIP) campaign and the many fossil-free travel options, and sustainable travel becomes the most logical, affordable, and fun way to travel.

-Transition Fund: sustainable financing
+Transition Fund: Sustainable Financing

 ON THE WAY TO CIRCULAR